-Queens Comfort is basically what you'd get if Pee Wee Herman opened a restaurant.
+Queens Comfort is basically what you’d get if Pee Wee Herman opened a restaurant.
 And I mean that in a good way.
-Whatever that man did on his free time in an adult movie theater one lonely night in 1991 is none of my business.
-He'll always be the guy who made the world's greatest breakfast machine to me.
+He’ll always be the guy who made the world’s greatest breakfast machine to me.

 The reality is that regardless of how you feel about Pee Wee and/or his big adventure, there’s one thing that is universally true - eating like a kid is awesome.
 And that’s what Queen’s Comfort is tapping into.
 This Astoria restaurant is hugely popular, thanks to a fail proof formula that’s one part nostalgia and two parts putting cereal on top of food.
 There are about 40 items on the menu here, and at least five of them include some sort of cornflake or Capt’N Crunch application.
 It’s a lot of fun, assuming that you find campy decor and greasy food appealing.